0xLighted/Mitre-Report/README.md

 ## Usage

+Run the Reporter.ps1 script in powershell to automatically open the poetry shell after the installation process has been completed.
-The tool has four primary commands: `check`, `generate`, `set-env`, and `set-agents`.
+The primary commands are: `check`, `generate`.
 Below are details and usage examples for each command.

 ### check